The Complete Guide To Selling

 When Should You Sell?

-The busiest time of year for real estate in Kitchener Waterloo is the spring, usually between late March into the end of June.
+The busiest time of year for real estate in Waterloo Region is the spring, usually between late March into the end of June.
 The summer months, and the dead of winter, are quieter.
 Our fall market, at the start of the school year into late November, is very busy as well.

-You should always consider neighbourhood sales if you’re planning on listing.
+As well, you should always consider neighbourhood sales if you’re planning on listing.
 Are there tons of homes for sale on your block?
 If so then maybe it’s a good idea to hold off on selling.
 Conversely if you’re in an older area experiencing a renaissance and you’ve done a pile of upgrades, selling might get you top dollar.

 Getting Your House Ready For Sale